 Registration:

 Register here with PayPal.
 Click on the link to the right.
 You don't have to have a PayPal account to use this method of payment.
-Please be sure to register with a current e-mail address - Nisaa will e-mail the Zoom meeting link to this e-mail address!
+Please be sure to register with a current e-mail address - Nisaa will e-mail the Zoom meeting links to this e-mail address!

 Important Information:

-Sunday, May 19, 2024 | 2-5 PM US Central Time
+Saturday, January 11, 2025 | 2-4 PM US Central Time